-Greek salad is a simple, tasty, and refreshing dish made with ripe tomatoes, crunchy cucumbers, tangy red onions, crisp bell peppers, and savory and creamy feta cheese.
+Horiatiki salad, also known as Greek salad, is tasty, refreshing, and easy to make with ripe tomatoes, crunchy cucumbers, tangy red onions, crisp bell peppers, meaty olives, and creamy feta cheese.

-Dressed with extra virgin olive oil and dried oregano, it's one of the most popular summer salads in the world.
+Dressed with extra virgin olive oil and dried oregano, it’s one of the best ways to enjoy the flavors of the Mediterranean.

-In this blog post, we'll first show you how to make an authentic traditional Greek salad recipe as they make it in Greece.
+In this blog post, I wanted to show you how to make a traditional Greek salad recipe precisely like the one you can find in Greece.

 Tomatoes